Oldman10000/veggie_visionaries/README.md

 9. Under the Heroku app 'deployment' section, select github as the deployment method.
 Choose the repo under your account
 10. Find your github account and enter the repo name to connect to your github repo
 11. To set automatic deployment, select a repo branch in the deployment section and enable automatic deployment
-12. To manually deploy the app, scroll to the bottom of the deployment section
+12. To manually deploy the app, scroll to the bottom of the deployment section and select 'Deploy Branch'
+13. The app should now be deployed, enjoy!

 ## Credits